snipem/gt7_driver_ranking_image_recognition/README.md

 * Provide me with uncompressed screenshots from the app of
   * other driver ratings than B and I can add driver rating class detection.
   * A screenshot from PS4

+## Development Info

+### Fonts used for Driver Rating classes

+Seems to be Ateros Regular: https://www.myfonts.com/products/regular-ateros-19049